1stage/Aquarius-MX/src/rom/v1-3/readme.txt

 aquarius.i       aquarius system defines windows.i        windowed text defines
-macros.i         structure macros etc. pcg.i            defines for the PCG (Programmable Character Generator)
+macros.i         structure macros etc.

 27 AUG 2022 (SPH) - zmac is still the recommended method for compiling the MX ROM into a usable binary file, but the project has been turned into a Visual Studio Code project to make things simpler for most folks to work with.
 Here are the general steps to setting up Visual Studio Code and zmac on a Windows-based PC:
   - From the Microsoft site, download and install Visual Studio Code (not Visual Studio 2022, etc).
 The default install settings are fine.
 You should restart Windows after install is complete.